Registering to vote

 Individual Elector Registration (IER)

-Everyone is responsible for registering themselves.
-Under the old system the 'head of every household' could register everyone who lived at their address.
+Each person is responsible for registering themselves.
 You can register online (external link).

-You now need to provide a few more details to register - including your national insurance number and date of birth.
+You will need to provide a few more details to register - including your national insurance number and date of birth.

-The changes makes the Electoral Register more secure.
+The changes make the Electoral Register more secure.

-Outside of the Canvass period the electoral register is updated each month.
-You need to contact the Electoral Services Office to find out exactly when your details will be added.
+Between December and September the electoral register is updated each month.
+You can contact the Elections Team to find out exactly when your details will be added.
 Contact 01695 585014 or email email@example.com

-There are special rules about names being added to the voters' list during an election period.
+There are special rules about names being added to the electoral register during an election period.
+If you would like to know more please get in touch with us.

 If you have moved recently

-If you have moved recently please tell us so we can send you a Household Registration form, or alternatively register to vote online (external link).
+If you have moved recently you will need to re-register.
+The easiest way to register is online register to vote online (external link).

 If you have moved from another borough and have just registered, we will also tell the Electoral Registration Officer for your old address that you have moved, so that your name can be removed from that register.
 People who live at two homes (including students) are allowed to register at both.
 If you do not want to be removed from your other address please explain why on your form